ltpitt/python-jupyter-face-generation/README.md

 ### Generator
-Implement `generator` to generate an image using `z`.
-This function should be able to reuse the variables in the neural network.
-Use [`tf.variable_scope`](https://www.tensorflow.org/api_docs/python/tf/variable_scope) with a scope name of "generator" to allow the variables to be reused.
-The function should return the generated 28 x 28 x `out_channel_dim` images.
+Implemented `generator` to generate an image using `z`.
+This function is able to reuse the variables in the neural network.
+Used [`tf.variable_scope`](https://www.tensorflow.org/api_docs/python/tf/variable_scope) with a scope name of "generator" to allow the variables to be reused.
+The functionreturns the generated 28 x 28 x `out_channel_dim` images.

 ```python